-We will then send an acknowledgement letter to the contractor.
-The contractor will not be able to start work until they receive a permit to proceed with the works.
+We will then send an acknowledgement letter to confirm your application.
+Please note you will not be able to start work until you have received a permit.

-We will process your submitted application within 21 working days and issue a permit where appropriate or explain a refusal.
+We will process your submitted application and either issue a permit where appropriate or explain a refusal.